Our blogs

 • A spelling challenge based on the words above

-• A maths challenge based on perpendicular and parallel lines
+• A maths challenge based on comparing decimal numbers

 The Year 4 team